esausilva/profile-updater/README.md

 In no particular order.

- - Better "Page Not Found"
+ - ~~Better "Page Not Found"~~
+ - Current connected profiles and profile information in side menu
  - Code splitting
  - Input validation and sanitization
  - Better error handling throughout the app